 The reality is, as a society, we've determined that alcohol and driving never mix.

-The defense lawyer's role is to hold the state to their burden of proving their case while aggressively presenting and advancing the client's defenses.
+The effective defense lawyer's role is to hold the state to their burden of proving their case while aggressively presenting and advancing the client's defenses.
 If the case can be beaten, the role is to win that case.
 If the State's case is strong, then the defense lawyers role is to present evidence that fully presents a client’s character, fitness, and achievements to the sentencing judge.

 It's unfair to judge someone by a singular episode.